avrrodriguez/rails-like-framework/README.md

 ## Description

 Using this framework one is able to add a controller with specific names, models for a database in which to store information, and a html or some other file to render whatever the user wants to render.
 The framework already has the connection between the controller, views, and models.
-The way the controller establishes that connection is also dynamic, the user can give the controller whatever name it wants followed by "-controller" and the framework will be able to connect that to its appropriate model and views.

 - This framework uses Ruby Programming Language.
 - Rack is used to create the connection between the front-end and back-end.